DanielLSM/real-schedule/reals/SHORTDOC.md

 Have a dict with tasks, each task has a forecasted next due date, intervals, next intervals.

 generate conflict tree (dont mess with general schedule), each leaf node is a feasible solution (this is next point I think though).
 For now, for the conflicts, order the tasks by priority, move tasks one by one solving the conflicts. register backward maintenance opportunities and order them.

+tkinter might be nice for visualization (print all or for a certain, step to another)